matroshenko/TableAnalyzer/README.md

 # Images

 ![](images/merge_model_predictions.png)
 Fig 1.
-MERGE model predictions on validation dataset.
+SPLIT+MERGE model predictions on validation dataset.

 # Conclusion

 As we see, SPLIT architecture generalizes pretty well, even when trained on such a sparse dataset.

 MERGE architecture failed to generalize well, because there is not enough spanning cells in training dataset.
 As we know from the original paper, simple heuristic postprocessing works much better.